-“I asked one of the servers at dinner,” Davin lied fluently.
-“She didn’t know, but she found someone who recognized the language.
-You know how accommodating cruise ship staff can be.”
+"I asked a server at dinner," Davin lied fluently.
+"She wasn't sure, but she found someone who recognized the language.
+You know how accommodating cruise ship staff is."

 That topic was too close for comfort, so Allison distracted the detective.
-“We got suspicious of them in the diamond store early in the day.”
+"We got suspicious of them in the diamond store early in the day."
 The blue eyes went wide and innocent.
-“I could tell they were stalking the cute couple that got engaged tonight at the Captain’s Ball.”
+"I saw them stalking the cute couple that got engaged tonight at the Captain's Ball."

 "When Theresa and I remembered they were playing blackjack right next to Jonetta Brozak, my hair stood on end," I said with a gasp.
 I was over-selling it, but having fun.
 "We didn't see them in the alley, but I was sure it was one of them."

 Ferguson sipped his rum and thought.
 It was a full minute before he replied.
-“I don’t know.
-There’s something about the four of you.
-I just can’t put my finger on it.”
+"I don't know.
+There's something about you guys.
+I just can't put my finger on it."

-We crammed way too much into the final day of the cruise.
+We crammed way too much into the last day of the cruise.
 The four of us hit the spa in the morning, the pool in the afternoon, and the dance clubs at night.
-Allison, Theresa, and I overate, drank too much, and took a thousand pictures to help remember a guy we’d likely never see again.
+We overate, drank too much, and took a thousand pictures to help remember a guy we'd never see again.

-The day had started early, and it ended late.
+The day started early and ended late.
 It was my turn to get the sofa bed to myself.
-By the time I’d pulled it out and arranged the pillows, my friends were asleep.
+By the time I'd pulled it out and arranged the pillows, my friends were asleep.
 I turned to the rollaway cot pushed against the sliding doors leading out to the balcony.
-It was still folded, and the curtains to the balcony fluttered slightly.
+It was empty, but the curtains to the balcony fluttered slightly.

-Davin’s elbows rested on the rail.
-I slid beside him and rested a hand around one of his biceps.
+Davin's elbows rested on the rail.
+I slid beside him.

 Davin raised his head to the star-strewn sky.
-“What do you think?
-I thought I’d be spending four days getting drunk, maybe getting lucky, then hating myself.
-Instead, I stumbled into a new world.”
+"What do you think?
+I assumed I'd be spending four days getting drunk, maybe getting lucky, then hating myself afterward.
+Instead, I stumbled into another world."

-“Did you know there were other gifted people around?”
+"You didn't know there were other gifted people?"

-“I guess I assumed it.
-You three are the first people who ever confirmed it, talked to me about it.
-It’s good to know I’m not alone, at least not when it comes to skills.”
+"I assumed there were, but you three are the first to confirm it.
+It's good to know I'm not alone, at least not when it comes to skills."

 His eyes found mine in the weak illumination of the lights stringing the balcony.
 "Have you seen something in my future?"

-“Are you telling me I’m going to meet someone?”
+"Are you telling me I'll meet someone?"
 Hope tinged his voice.